Get all the latest data for Guadalajara?

 How many days do rentals stay listed in Guadalajara as of 2026?

-As of early 2026, the average rental property in Guadalajara stays listed for approximately 25 to 35 days before finding a tenant.
+As of 2026, a good long-term rental apartment in Guadalajara stays listed for about 15 to 30 days on average.

 Which months have peak tenant demand in Guadalajara?

-The peak months for tenant demand in Guadalajara are July through September, followed by a secondary peak in January and February.
+The peak months for tenant demand in Guadalajara are usually January, February, July and August.

 Don't buy the wrong property, in the wrong area of Guadalajara